harshptl14/toolpool/CONTRIBUTING.md

 ## Praposing new category/tool

-1. If you want to prapose a whole new category/tool in ToolPool, first raise an issue for it from [here]()
+1. If you want to prapose a whole new category/tool in ToolPool, first raise an issue for it from [category-request](https://github.com/harshptl14/toolpool/issues/new?assignees=&labels=category-request&template=category-request.md&title=) and [tool-request](https://github.com/harshptl14/toolpool/issues/new?assignees=&labels=tool-request&template=tool-request.md&title=) respectively.
 2. Once everything is discussed and the category/tool is approved, we'll provide a new logo for category/tool
 3. Then you can start working/coding on it.